The District Court in Maryland is a single statewide court with 34 court locations in 12 districts.

-Particularly in small claims cases, it makes sense to try to resolve a dispute before going to the expense and time of going to court.
-More on how to find help and steps to take.
+Particularly in small claims cases, it makes sense to try to resolve a dispute before going through the expense and time required in taking a case to court.
+More on how to find alternatives to court.

 If you go to Court